-Coaches from Edinburgh to Leeds cover the 162 miles (261 km) long route taking on average 5 h 5 min with our travel partners like National Express or Megabus.
+Coaches from Edinburgh to Leeds cover the 162 miles (261 km) long route taking on average 4 h 50 min with our travel partners like Flixbus, Megabus or National Express.
 There are direct coach services available.
-While the average ticket price for this route costs around £19, you can find the cheapest coach ticket for as low as £13.
+You can get the cheapest coach tickets for this trip for as low as £20, but the average price of coach tickets is £25.
 Travellers depart most frequently from Edinburgh Waverley and arrive in Leeds, Kirgate Coach Stop.

 There are three coach services from Edinburgh to Leeds every day of the week.
 Two of these services are non-stop and these take a maximum of five and a half hours.
 There's a daily indirect overnight service, leaving Edinburgh late in the evening with a stop in Manchester.
 This journey takes almost nine and a half hours.

 The only coach company operating the service between these two cities is National Express.
 National Express operates both the non-stop and the indirect services between Edinburgh and Leeds.
 No other coach company runs regular buses on this route.

 There are three services from Edinburgh to Leeds every day of the week, including at weekends.
 The first departs in mid-morning and the last late at night.
 Two of these services are non-stop, requiring no change of coaches.
 A daily overnight service requires a change at Manchester Coach Station and takes substantially longer than the daytime services.

 Departure coach station: Edinburgh Elder Street is the departure point for coach journeys to Leeds.
 This modern bus station is in the city centre with easy access to tram and bus stops.
 The railway station is a ten-minute walk away.
 Among the facilities at the bus station are public toilets, a range of left luggage facilities, a newsagent, food vending machines, a cash machine and phone chargers.